-Prerequisite/Co-requisite: TSL 510 Methods of Teaching

-Students will observe experienced teachers conducting a variety of ESL classes in VIU's ESL Program, develop lesson plans, teach selected activities under the supervision of the practicum instructor, and develop a professional portfolio.
+Prerequisite/Co-requisite: TSL 510 Methods of Teaching and Permission of the Dean Students will observe experienced teachers conducting a variety of ESL classes, create lesson plans, teach selected activities under the supervision of the practicum instructor, and develop elements of a professional portfolio.
+The course consists of 15 hours (1 credit) of classroom instruction and 90 hours (2 credits) of classroom observations, supervised teaching, and portfolio projects.
+For in-service teachers, up to 30 hours of classroom observation may be replaced with 30 hours of teaching.